 Spicy Korean Rice Cakes Variations

 If you're looking for something different, try switching up the add-ins to your tteokbokki!

-- Protein - For a bit of protein, you can add in hot dogs, seafood, dumplings or soft/medium boiled eggs.
+- Protein - For a bit of protein, you can add in hot dogs, seafood, dumplings, spam or soft/medium-boiled eggs.

-- Ramen - You can make this a more heartier meal by adding some cooked ramen noodles in it.
+- Ramen - You can make this a heartier meal by adding some cooked ramen noodles to it.
 It's actually a whole new dish called Rabokki!

-- How long do Korean rice cakes last?
-If you buy them from the refridgerated section, they should have an expiration date on them.
+If you buy them from the refrigerated section, they should have an expiration date on them.
 You can freeze them if you can't use them all.
 You can also buy them frozen which will last for at least 6 months in the freezer.

-- Why is my Tteokbokki sauce not thick?
 Try cooking the rice cakes in the sauce for longer.
-The starch will thicken the sauce naturally.
-If you want the sauce thicker, you can mix in a corn starch slurry while the rice cakes are cooking.
-Mix 1 teaspoons of corn starch with 1 teaspoons of cold water and slowly mix it in while constantly stirring.
+The starch from the rice cake will thicken the sauce naturally.
+If you want the sauce thicker, you can use a corn starch slurry.
+Mix 1 teaspoon of corn starch with 1 teaspoon of cold water and slowly mix it in while constantly stirring.

-- Is tteobokki really spicy?
 I would say it's about mild to medium spicy.
-You can adjust the spicness level by adjusting the amount of gochugaru you put in it.
+You can adjust the spiciness level by adjusting the amount of gochugaru you put in it.

-- What if I don't have hondashi dashi powder or bonito flakes?
-You can use soy sauce instead of hondashi, and you can omit the bonito flakes, you will only lose out of the smoky seafood flavor.
+You can use soy sauce instead of hondashi, and you can omit the bonito flakes, you will only lose out on the smoky seafood flavor.